Faithful-Resource-Pack/Docs/pages/manuals/contributor-handbook.md

 1. **Instapass**: An instapass is when a texture immediately gets added into the pack without needing to go through the voting process.
 These textures usually get instapassed for reasons such as being recolours of another texture, consistency fixes for textures that are outdated, or even bugs that needed fixing.

-2. **Invalidation**: An invalidation is given when textures break the guidelines.
+2. **Invalidation**: An invalidation is given when textures blatantly and objectively break the guidelines.